 - 1. Multiple GNU partners will have to support the proposed policies; - 2.
 Labour interests, workers, entrepreneurs, businesses, markets, and investors should be left in no doubt that fundamental and positive changes are being made in the policy environment; - 3.
-External stakeholders will have to be brought on board, or ways will have to be found to address their opposition; - 4.
+External stakeholders will have to be brought on board or ways found to address their opposition; - 4.
 The policy solutions will have to make a substantive, tangible change in the lives of ordinary South Africans in the short, medium, and long term; and - 5.
-The outcomes of policy solutions have to be popular with the electorate, with the goals being clearly communicated by the GNU.
+The policy solutions have to be popular with the electorate in outcomes and these should be clearly communicated by the GNU.

-Every #WhatSACanBe policy reform is therefore scored on the basis of five simple questions:
+The #WhatSACanBe policy reforms are therefore assessed on the basis of five simple questions: